-- (1) These sites will have access to infrastructure during the Housing Element period. - (2) These sites are undeveloped and were included in the previous Housing Element, if rezoned multi-family development will be permitted per Program A2 and AB1397. - (3) Capacity at 20 units per acre if rezoned. - (3) Capacity at 20 units per acte in resonant.
-(4) These sites are candidate sites for rezoning to accommodate the RHNA shortfall.
-This will be a separate action.
-(5) This is an underutilized parcel developed with an SFR and was included in the previous Housing Element, if rezoned multi-family development will be permitted per Program A2 and AB1397 see Table C-28-29 for description of existing use. - (6) This site is greater than 10-acres and was included in the previous Housing Element see Table C-27 for a description. - These site are adjacent and under the same ownership and are anticipated to be merged.
+- (1) These sites will have access to infrastructure during the Housing Element period. - (2) These sites are undeveloped and were included in the previous Housing Element, if rezoned multi-family development will be permitted per Program A2 and AB1397. - (3) Capacity at 20 units per acre if rezoned. - (4) These sites are candidate sites for rezoning to accommodate the RHNA shortfall.
+This will be a separate action. - (5) This is an underutilized parcel developed with an SFR and was included in the previous Housing Element, if rezoned multi-family development will be permitted per Program A2 and AB1397 see Table C-29 for description of existing use. - (6) This site is greater than 10-acres and was included in the previous Housing Element see Table C-27 for a description. - (7) These site are adjacent and under the same ownership and are anticipated to be merged.
 The realistic development capacity includes both parcels.